You are here

 7 Reasons Every Mortgage Modification Success should consider Chapter 13 Bankruptcy

 In my office I increasingly see clients come in for consultations after having completed a mortgage modification.
 I wish that I saw it much more frequently.
 With its singular ability to entirely remove a second mortgage, bankruptcy is an excellent follow-up to mortgage modification.
+Here are 7 reasons why everyone who completes a mortgage modification should consider also filing for Chapter 13 Bankruptcy.

 The Truth about Bankruptcy and your Second Mortgage

 One of the most exciting areas of bankruptcy law is the ability to discharge or remove a second mortgage.
 For years the ability to remove a second mortgage was largely irrelevant as property values rose year after year.
 Now the power of the bankruptcy court has become one of the most powerful consumer protection laws on the books.
-It is important for every home-owner to know his right to adjust his home mortgage through the bankruptcy law
+It is important for every home-owner to know his right to adjust his home mortgage through the bankruptcy law.

 The Danger of the Short Sale